-Endorsement courses for ESOL, Reading, and Gifted are provided as online and blended courses.
-These courses are available to full-time SJCSD instructional personnel only.
+Endorsement courses for ESOL, Reading, Gifted, and Autism Spectrum Disorder (through NEFEC) are provided as online and blended courses.
+These courses are available at no cost to full-time SJCSD instructional personnel.
+Non-Instructional personnel, substitute teachers, or residents of St. Johns County who hold a valid Florida Teacher Certificate may take the courses for a fee.
 Facilitators will submit rosters of participants who have successfully completed course requirements within the course timeline in order for participants to receive inservice credit.